 - Johnny J is the main sound identity of this compilation.

 ### This is a personal attempt to create / imagine the compilation project 2Pac had at that time, on which we know nothing...
 A project that eventually turned into Gridlock'd Soundtrack Rap Side.
-So we gathered tracks from this period, which could find place nowhere else, tracks that had been taken off from solo album.
-The result is awesome ! ###
+So we gathered tracks from this period, which could find place nowhere else, tracks that had been taken off from his solo album.
+The result is good ! ###

 1. Road 2 Glory